nvim-lualine/lualine.nvim/README.md

   lualine_a = {
     {
       'buffers',
-      show_filename_only = true,   -- Shows shortened relative path when set to false show_modified_status = true, -- Shows indicator then buffer is modified mode = 0, -- 0: Shows buffer name
+      show_filename_only = true,   -- Shows shortened relative path when set to false. show_modified_status = true, -- Shows indicator then buffer is modified.

+      mode = 0, -- 0: Shows buffer name
                 -- 1: Shows buffer index (bufnr)
                 -- 2: Shows buffer name + buffer index (bufnr)

       max_length = vim.o.columns * 2 / 3, -- Maximum width of buffers component,
                                           -- it can also be a function that returns -- the value of `max_length` dynamically.